 What can you do when misplaced blame slaps your professional reputation around?
-You feel shocked and hurt when your boss or coworker blames you out of nowhere for something that’s not your fault.
+You feel shocked and hurt when your boss or coworker blames you out of nowhere for something that’s not your fault at work.

 Childish backs-and-forths ideally get left in the schoolyard, where they belong.
 Unfortunately, pointing fingers still occurs in adulthood and even in the workplace, which contributes to toxic work culture.